apioo/fusio-sample-cms/README.md

     folder.
 In this case we use the System connection but you can also execute migrations on different connections

+Note this repository does not contain the Fusio backend app, since we develop the complete API via source files.
+If you want to use the backend app you need to install it from the marketplace via: `php bin/fusio marketplace:install fusio`

 ### Structure

 * `resources`